maickrau/GraphAligner/README.md

 ### Parameters

 - `-g` input graph.
 Format .gfa / .vg
 - `-f` input reads.
-Format .fasta / .fastq / .fasta.gz / .fastq.gz.
+Format .fasta / .fastq / .fasta.gz / .fastq.gz / .sam / .bam.
 You can input multiple files with `-f file1 -f file2 ...` or `-f file1 file2 ...`
 - `-t` number of aligner threads.
 The program also uses two IO threads in addition to these.
 - `-a` output file name.
-Format .gam or .json
+Format .gaf or .json or .gam
 - `-x` parameter preset.
 Use `-x vg` for aligning to variation graphs and other simple graphs, and `-x dbg` for aligning to de Bruijn graphs.

 All parameters below are optional.